pchchv/logsrv/caddy/README.md

 For a full documentation of logsrv configuration and usage, visit the [logsrv README.md](https://github.com/pchchv/logsrv).

+A small demo can be found in the [./demo](https://github.com/pchchv/logsrv/tree/master/caddy/demo) directory.

 ## Configuration of `JWT_SECRET`

 The jwt secret is taken from the environment variable `JWT_SECRET` if this variable is set.